-While many proposals have been introduced for consideration, below are our priorities and recommendations in five key areas: increase capacity for emergency overdose response, increase capacity for harm reduction programs, expand access to evidence-based addiction treatment, expand workforce opportunities, and allocate additional funding for housing.
-We select these issues because they represent the most tangible solutions at the patient and provider level that will improve health and stability among those struggling with addiction.
+Below are priorities and recommendations in five key areas: increase capacity for emergency overdose response, increase capacity for harm reduction programs, expand access to evidencebased addiction treatment, expand workforce opportunities, and allocate additional funding for housing.
+These issues represent some of the most tangible solutions at the patient and provider level that will improve health and stability among those struggling with addiction-particularly among those also struggling with homelessness and housing instability.